 You’ll notice very unpleasant smells of sulfur if the tank is full.
-This is a sign to contact Express Septic Pumping right away and let us empty it before it starts leaking into your yard.
+This is a sign to contact Express Septic & Drain Cleaning right away and let us empty it before it starts leaking into your yard.

 Most tanks only need to be flushed once every few years.
 Thankfully, during an annual inspection, a professional can tell you how close you are to the next flush.
 By adhering to the recommended flush schedule, you can eliminate the presence of putrid smells from the septic system.

 When the septic tank gets full, problems can result.
 Knowing what to look for will enable you to know when it is time to seek help.
 There are four signs that will become apparent when your septic tank gets full.

 Just because a toilet clogs in the bathroom or the kitchen faucet quits working doesn’t mean there’s a problem with the septic system.
 If, however, every toilet won’t flush and all of the drains are draining slowly, this means the entire septic system is affected.
 You will need to contact a plumber.

 2. You Always Notice a Gurgling Noise

 Any time you notice gurgling, contact Express Septic & Drain Cleaning.
 Gurgling doesn’t necessarily mean the septic tank needs flushing, but it is a common symptom.
 Other possible causes of gurgling include blocked or clogged drains.
 Either way, it’s an issue that needs fixed.

 3. The Lawn Looks Ordinarily Lush

 If you wake up one morning and notice the lawn looks unusually healthy and lush and you haven’t done anything different to it, go ahead and contact Express Septic & Drain Cleaning.
 There’s a good chance the septic tank is full or leaking, and the grass is feeding on it like fertilizer.